brnaveen1307/Web-2/Week-0/README.md

-This is the clone of the landing page of Zerodha a Stock Exchange Website developed using html and css.
+This is the clone of the landing page of Zerodha a Stock Exchange Website developed using HTML and CSS.